 - Grant Requirements:

 - Be the “officially recognized” County 250 Committee for your county – Yeah!
-You completed that by registering in Step 4.
+You completed that by registering with SC250.

 - Be about the business of celebrating the American Revolution in your County.